anyswap/Anyswap-FAQ/How To Setup and Use Anyswap.rst

 A. Use the Ethereum app.
 It is fully compatible with the Fusion blockchain.

-Q. Why does my Ledger show the transaction in ETH and not FSN or BNB?
+Q. Why does my Ledger show the transaction in ETH and not FSN, FTM or BNB?

 A. This is because the Ledger does not know which blockchain it is on - it defaults to ETH, but this is not a problem in reality.
 Perhaps it will show the correct currency in a future version.